wuletawwonte/my-portfolio/README.md

 # Wuletaw Wonte Portfolio

 > Portfolio of Wuletaw Wonte, a full stack web developer based in Ethiopia.
+This website is mobile first, follows responsive design principles.

 ## Built With